Lietmotiv/airbnbScraper/README.md

   15. Cleaning fee
   16. Rating
   17. Review scores (Accuracy, Cleanliness, Communication, Value, Location)
-  18. # of bathrooms
+  18. Number of bathrooms
-  19. # of bedrooms
+  19. Number of bedrooms
-  20. # of travellers who've saved the listing
+  20. Number of travellers who've saved the listing

 How to run: